Write a little about yourself. Just a paragraph will do.

 I’m an empty essay… fill me out!

-Unless you always where a massive cowboy hat, I don't see how this
+Unless you always wear a massive cowboy hat, I don't see how this

 question has any value.